 Transference of Skills

-While this could be a potential hiccup in your overall plans, I see it as a positive.
-Now YOU get to define the value of your program, and you don't need to chalk it up to some bogus standards.
+While this could be a potential hiccup in your overall plans, it could also be a positive.
+Now YOU get to define the value of your graduate program, and you don't need to chalk it up to some bogus standards.
 Impress colleagues or potential employers with your assessment of your skills and knowledge, and don't forget to brag about doing it all in an entirely foreign climate!

 Should you travel to a country that speaks a different language in hopes of learning something new or gaining more concrete linguistic experience?
 Or would a country that is a bit more familiar, such as other English-speaking nations, be more suitable?

 However, one of the greatest skills that you can achieve and parlay into better career opportunities for you is fluency in another language.
 So think seriously about how you want to play this card in the coming years.
-If you have any interest in foreign languages or previous experience studying a foreign language, I say run with it.
+If you have any interest in foreign languages or previous experience studying a foreign language, it might be a worthy cause to pursue!

 If you are specifically interested in doing research abroad, you may find that many programs abroad offer better quality options than what you would find in your home state.
-By studying abroad, you may have the opportunity to work directly with certain documents that are only available in certain museums, libraries, or city vaults.
+By studying abroad for your master's or graduate degree, you may have the opportunity to work directly with certain documents that are only available in particular museums, libraries, or city vaults.